 Take out a data plan

 One thing you definitely don’t want to do is leave your mobile data running on holiday – no one wants a huge bill when they get back home.
-While roaming in EU is covered by a SMARTY SIM plan, the rest of the world is not.
+While up to 12GB of data roaming in EU is covered by a SMARTY SIM plan, roaming in the rest of the world is not.
 The easy option is to keep your data turned off, but there are sure to be times when it would come in useful.
 That’s why it’s a good idea to take out a pre-paid data plan before you travel, that way you won’t run the risk of spending too much.

 Eat like a local